unibz-seis2022-transcripts/contemporary-software-development-project/step1/README.md

 docker run -p <target localhost port>:3000
 ```

+## Execute docker image

+For this, please refer to the README file stored in `../step2`.

 ## Testing

 Jest is used for unit tests.
 The test suites can be run by executing `npm run test`.